Photos of Nepal's Post-Earthquake Skateboarding Scene

 Skateboarding is a universal language.
-A simple piece of wood with four wheels attached can cut across all kinds of social and cultural barriers.
+A simple piece of wood with four wheels attached to it can cut across all kinds of social and cultural barriers.

-I grew up near Plumstead and Woolwich in south east London, which is home to one of the largest Nepalese communities in Britain.
+I grew up near Plumstead and Woolwich in southeast London, which is home to one of the largest Nepalese communities in Britain.
 One of my closest friends, the illustrator Gaurab Thakali, is from this community.
-He was born in Nepal and lived there for the first 10 years of his life.
+He was born in Nepal and lived there for the first ten years of his life.
 I met him skateboarding, and we’ve been skating and working together for years.

 Videos by VICE